psenough/vainglory_draft_simulator/README.md

  You can use win rate * pick rate and if you have ban rates too win rate * (ban rate + pick rate) I called it "relevancy"

+Ok so as far as quick fixes, consider making the background color of the red and blue elements a rgba css value with a low opacity.
+Like 0.25-0.5ish.
+You want to let the background black knock down the chroma of the blue and the red.
+Also consider using a less black... errr black for that background.
+That will help the blend of colors to look more rich

+it looks really cool!
+I’d suggest making a border around the pick icons so that they stand out more compare to the hero thumbnails
+Showing the list at the bottom looks fine as is right now, especially since the top few heroes to pick are indicated

 ## Credits

 Coded by ps with some feedback by physiX, 4ever, Tsumibit0, Smash and shutterfly.